MultiVersMC/BiscuitAutoMine/README.md

-# BiscuitMineReset
+# BiscuitAutoMine
-BiscuitMineReset - this is a plugin for creating an auto mine on PocketMine servers!
+BiscuitAutoMine - this is a plugin for creating an auto mine on PocketMine servers!